-Name and Age Position Currently Held and Past Business Experience Peter A. Smith, 55 Mr. Smith was appointed President and Chief Executive Officer in January 2020.
-Prior to joining Aviat Networks, Mr. Smith served as Senior Vice President, US Windows and Canada for Jeld-Wen from March 2017 to December 2019.
-Prior to Jeld-Wen, he served as President of Polypore International's Transportation and Industrial segment from October 2013 to March 2017.
-Previously, he served as Chief Executive Officer and a director of Voltaix Inc. from September 2011 to October 2013.
-Earlier in his career, Mr. Smith held various executive leadership positions at Fortune 100 and Fortune 500 companies, including Cooper Industries, Dover Knowles Electronics and Honeywell Specialty Materials.
-Mr. Smith also served on the board of Soleras Advanced Coatings from August 2015 to October 2018.
-He has both a Bachelor of Science degree in Material (Ceramics) Engineering and PhD in Material Science and Engineering from Rutgers University, and holds a Master of Business Administration degree from Arizona State University.
-Eric Chang, 48 Mr. Chang was appointed Senior Vice President and Chief Financial Officer in April 2020.
-Mr. Chang joined Aviat Life Chung, 40 Networks in February 2016 as our Vice President, Corporate Controller and Principal Accounting Officer.
-Prior to joining Aviat Networks, from 2013 to 2016, Mr. Chang was the Senior Director, Corporate Controller at Micrel, Incorporated.
-From 2007 to 2013, he served as Senior Director, Assistant Controller and Business Unit Controller at Atmel Corporation.
-From 2003 to 2007, he was at Ernst & Young LLP, most recent as Senior Audit Manager.
-Mr. Chang is a Certified Public Accountant in California and holds a Bachelor of Science degree in Accounting and Computer Information Systems from Indiana University Kelley School of Business.
-Bryan C. Tucker, 53 As Senior Vice President Americas, Mr. Tucker is responsible for sales and services in the Americas.
-Mr. Tucker , joined the Company in 2005, and since, has served in a number of roles for Aviat Networks and its predecessor companies Harris Stratex Networks and Harris Microwave Communications Division ("MCD").
+As Chief Financial Officer (CFO), Mr. Gray is responsible for worldwide finance, treasury, accounting, reporting, compliance and taxation.
+Prior to joining Aviat, Mr. Gray was Chief Financial Officer and Treasurer of Superior Essex, a \$2.6 billion global manufacturer and distributor of communications and electrical equipment, and before that he served at Cooper Industries where he was CFO of an \$800M revenue business focused on electrical, electronic and power management solutions.
+He also held a variety of executive finance and accounting positions at Newell Brands, Philips Electronics, and Autoliv.
+Mr. Gray holds a BS in Accounting from Penn State University, is a Certified Public Accountant (CPA) and Certified Management Accountant (CMA), and brings to Aviat significant CFO experience in complex multi-national businesses as well as a deep background in P&L leadership, cash flow management, and mergers and acquisitions.

+Bryan C. Tucker, 54

+As Senior Vice President Americas, Mr. Tucker is responsible for sales and services in the Americas.
+Mr. Tucker joined the Company in 2005, and since, has served in a number of roles for Aviat Networks and its predecessor companies Harris Stratex Networks and Harris Microwave Communications Division ("MCD").
 For example, as senior director for North America Operations, Mr. Tucker spearheaded major transitions in ERP systems, product lines and operational locations.
 He also led the company's post-merger systems unification with Harris MCD in 2007.
 Before joining Aviat Networks, Mr. Tucker worked for Sony Corp. as director of Manufacturing Engineering and Maintenance for two production facilities.
 Overall, Mr. Tucker has more than 24 years of experience in engineering and manufacturing operations with high-tech companies.
 He has a bachelor's degree in electrical engineering from the University of Florida, is Six Sigma Certified and has pursued postgraduate studies/research in semiconductor physics at Georgia Tech.